pyqlsa/wdict/README.md

           [default: wdict.txt]

-      --output-urls
+      --append
+          Append extracted words to an existing dictionary

+      --output-state
-          Write discovered urls to a file
+          Write crawl state to a file

-      --output-urls-file <OUTPUT_URLS_FILE>
+      --state-file <STATE_FILE>
-          File to write urls to, json formatted (will be overwritten if it already exists)
+          File to write state, json formatted (will be overwritten if it already exists)

-          [default: urls.json]
+          [default: state-wdict.json]

   -h, --help
           Print help (see a summary with '-h')